 Amsterdam Red Light District and Sex Museum

 We went to the famed Red Light District of De Wallen after dinner.
+Strolling around the Red Light District is one of the unique things to do in Amsterdam.
 There are many tourists around the whole area.
 Everybody is busy checking out the sexily dressed ladies behind those windows.
 It is kind of interesting to see how potential customers negotiate a deal.
 The curtains will be drawn upon reaching a deal and what goes on behind is up to your imagination.

 Do not attempt to take the photo of the ladies up close.
 Or else they will certainly make a big scene and hurl vulgarities at you…

 Then there is the Venustempel Sex Museum.
 This is the first and oldest sex museum in the world.
 On display, is an extensive collection of erotic pictures and stuff.
 Everything is sex related, very fitting for its theme anyway.
 It’s frankly not that interesting but more for a good laugh.

 The City of Canals

 People often referred Amsterdam as ‘Venice of the North’ for their similarity.
 However, the fact is that Amsterdam has got more bridges and canals than Venice.
 Anyhow, both cities are equally beautiful and charming in their own ways.

 The best thing for me is a stroll along Amsterdam’s charming canal ring.
 And the skinny canal houses lining alongside complete the picturesque setting.
 There are lesser water activities after dark and the reflection exudes a sense of tranquillity.
 It’s just so DAM nice!
 So I am hoping that the following pictures are able to provide some of that feel.